xiix0/scam/README.md

-You will have a long and boring life.
+Expect a letter from a friend who will ask a favor of you.